Christopher Morel Player Props: Cubs vs. Blue Jays

 - The Blue Jays have a 3.73 team ERA that ranks No. 1 among all MLB pitching staffs.

-- The Blue Jays rank 18th in baseball in home runs surrendered (140 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 19th in baseball in home runs surrendered (142 total, 1.2 per game).

-- Berrios (9-7) is going for his 10th win when he gets the starting nod for the Blue Jays in his 24th start of the season.
-He has a 3.38 ERA in 136 2/3 innings pitched, with 129 strikeouts.

-- The right-hander's last appearance was on Saturday against the Boston Red Sox, when he tossed 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his last time out on Sunday against the Boston Red Sox, the right-hander went seven innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.